SIsilicon/WorldEdit-BE-Docs/docs/quick_start.md

 ## Before anything else...

 By default, players are not allowed to use WorldEdit.
-Only those tagged as a builder can use it's features.
+Only those tagged as a builder can use its features.
 To make yourself a builder, enter `/tag @s add builder` in chat.
 You should then receive a message saying that you have been giving WorldEdit permissions.

-!!! tip
+!!!
+Tip

     You can also make other players builders by changing `@s` to the player's name.
-You'll need to surround it in quotes if has a space in it.
-Eg: `/tag "Steve Wilson" add builder`
+You'll need to surround it in quotes if it has a space in it.
+Eg: `/tag "Steve Wanderer" add builder`

 ## Going places

-!!! notice
+!!!
+Notice

     The commands provided by this addon use a semicolon (;) instead of a bracket (/).
     In the future, Mojang might add actual custom commands support to Minecraft.